NGC 2770

 NGC 2770 is a spiral galaxy in the northern constellation of Lynx, near the northern constellation border with Cancer.
 It was discovered by German-born astronomer William Herschel on December 7, 1785.
-J. L. E. Dreyer described it as, "faint, large, much extended 150°, mottled but not resolved, 2 stars to north".
+J. L. E. Dreyer described it as, "faint, large, much extended 153°, mottled but not resolved, 2 stars to north".
 NGC 2770 was the target for the first binocular image produced by the Large Binocular Telescope.

 The morphological classification of SBc indicates a barred spiral with moderately-wound arms.
 The physical properties of this galaxy are similar to those of the Milky Way.
 The combined mass of stars in the galaxy is estimated at 2.1×10^10 solar mass, and it has a star formation rate of ~1.1 solar mass y−1.
 There are no apparent perturbations of the galaxy due to suspected interaction with the companion galaxy, NGC 2770B.

+Supernovae

+Four supernovae have been observed in NGC 2770: